freechipsproject/chisel-bootcamp/README.md

 java -noverify -jar coursier launch -r sonatype:releases -r sonatype:snapshots -i ammonite -I ammonite:org.jupyter-scala:ammonite-runtime_2.11.11:0.8.3-1 -I ammonite:org.jupyter-scala:scala-api_2.11.11:0.4.2 org.jupyter-scala:scala-cli_2.11.11:0.4.2 -- --id scala --name "Scala"
 ```

+Download this repository as a zip file (or use a Windows git client) and unpack it.
-Install the customization script by moving `source/custom.js` to `~/.jupyter/custom/custom.js`.
+Install the customization script by moving `generator-bootcamp/source/custom.js` to `~/.jupyter/custom/custom.js`.
-If you already have one, append this script to it.
+If you already have a custom.js file, append this script to it.

-### Verilator (Optional)

-Verilator is a free, open-source Verilog simulator supported by the Chisel testers.
-Follow the instructions on their webiste: https://www.veripool.org/projects/verilator/wiki/Installing

 ### Cadence AWS Setup